breakAIDev/cosmos-extension/packages/types/README.md

 ## @leapwallet/types
-This package provides type definitions for the Leap extension provider, making it easier to work with in TypeScript projects.
+This package provides type definitions for the NNWallet extension provider, making it easier to work with in TypeScript projects.

 ### Installation
 Before using @leapwallet/types, ensure you've installed it via your package manager.